r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 <br>

 ### Link
-Links the execution of commands, to execute it simultaneously on the 3 sequencer tracks.
+Links the execution of commands, to run it simultaneously on the 3 sequencer tracks.
 The commands with "LINK" feature are: SNAPSHOT, CLEAR, NOTE, TRANSP, MUTE, RESET, PAUSE, and STEP.
 Press the **L** button and the linked controls will change its color to yellow.

 <div align="center">
 <img src="images/img10.jpg" with=70% >